Risk and Resilience for Children During a Family Breakup

 If you have already made mistakes or if you are afraid to talk to your children or you have no idea what to say, get some information.
 There are many great sources of information.

-Transitions Family Program at Hannah's House offers consultation and coaching and classes for parents who need help talking to their children about these important issues.
+Transitions Family Program at Hannah's House offers consultation, coaching, and classes for parents who need help talking to their children about these important issues.
 Talk to someone as soon as you can because your children will fare much better if they have some basic information to help them understand what is happening.